harigovind1998/GO3_IT3/README.md

 	7. If you want to rerun it, ensure that the only file in ./Client is writeTest.txt and in ./Server isreadTest.txt

 ### Testing concurrent File transfers
    	1. This one needs a little modification from you.
 Delete all the files that were created from the previous file transfer tests (./Client should only have writeTest.txt and ./Server should only have readText.txt).
        	2. Start the server, intermediateHost following instructions under Running
 	3. Start the client but do not choose the verbose yet
     	4. Modify the interHostPort in the intermediateHost.java and client.java to another number that not 23 BUT the new port chosen must both be the same and cannot be 23 or 69
     	5. Comment out line 242 and uncomment line 244 in Client.java (this will do a concurrent read and write)
     	6. Start the modified intermediateHost with the changed port and choose verbose or non verbose
     	7. Start the modified client
     	8. Get both the client instances to be on seperate consoles and select verbose or non verbose for both

 ## Files
     	1. Client.java; Contains the code that controls the client portal
-    2. ComFunctions.java; Contains common functions that are shared between the client, server and the IntermediateHost(A.K.A error simulator)
+    	2. ComFunctions.java; Contains common functions that are shared between the client, server and the IntermediateHost (i.e. error simulator)
     	3. delaySimulator.jav; used to delay a target packet my n milliseonds, used in error simulation
-    3. IntermediateHost.java; Error Simulator, for now it just passed the messages between the serverWorkerThread/Server and client
+    	4. IntermediateHost.java; Error Simulator, for now it just passed the messages between the serverWorkerThread/Server and Client
-    4. Server.java; Handles all the in initial incoming requests, then passes the job on to a sperate thread
+   	5. Server.java; Handles all the in initial incoming requests, then passes the job on to a sperate thread
-    5. ServerExitListener.java; thread that listens for exit command in the console
+    	6. ServerExitListener.java; thread that listens for exit command in the console
-    6. ServerWorker.java; Handles the reads and writes
+    	7. ServerWorker.java; Handles the reads and writes

-    7. ./Client/writeTest.txt; sample file used for wrq
+   	8. ./Client/writeTest.txt; sample file used for wrq
-    8. ./Server/readTest.txt; sample file used for rrq
+    	9. ./Server/readTest.txt; sample file used for rrq

 ## Built With
 	* Java